rlworkgroup/garage/docs/user/experiments.rst

 Within the decorated experiment function, experiment launchers then construct the important objects involved in running an experiment, such as the following:

- - The :code:`Trainer`, which sets up important state (such as a TensorFlow Session) for running the algorithm in the experiment.
+ - The :code:`trainer`, which sets up important state (such as a TensorFlow Session) for running the algorithm in the experiment.
  - The :code:`environment` object, which is the environment in which reinforcement learning is being done.
  - The :code:`policy` object, which is trained to optimize for maximal reward in the :code:`environment`.
+ - The :code:`sampler` object, which make samples for the :code:`algorithm` when training.
  - The :code:`algorithm`, which trains the :code:`policy`.

 Finally, the launcher calls :code:`trainer.setup` and :code:`trainer.train` which co-ordinate running the algorithm.